Share

 Choosing Images by Quality and Color

-Images are just as important to implementing an aesthetic as font choice: they both elicit a subconscious response from viewers affecting the way they interact with your site.
+Images are just as important to implementing an aesthetic as font choice: they both elicit a subconscious response from viewers, affecting how they interact with your site.
+When it comes to images, quality, and color are all important.

-A number of studies have been conducted on the effect that colors and color saturation have on viewers.
-In a recent study that evaluated the colors present in “most pinned” and “least pinned” photos on Pinterest, researchers noted that “(colors) have remarkable power to move us emotionally.”
+Several studies have been conducted on the effect of colors and color saturation on viewers.
+In a 2014 study that evaluated the colors present in “most pinned” and “least pinned” photos on Pinterest, researchers noted that “(colors) have remarkable power to move us emotionally.”
+Some practical advice on choosing quality photos for your site:

 • Choose to help your audience visually understand or engage